garbagetown/guideline/source_en/ImplementationAtEachLayer/DomainLayer.rst

     #.
 If interface is there, When using AOP, Dynamic proxies functionality of standard JDK is used.
        In case of no interface, CGLIB included in Spring Framework is used.
 In case of CGLIB there are certain restrictions like "Advice can not be applied on final methods" etc.
        Refer to \ `Spring Reference Document <http://static.springsource.org/spring/docs/3.2.x/spring-framework-reference/html/aop.html#aop-proxying>`_\ for details.
     #.
 It becomes easier to create a stub of business logic.
-When application layer and domain layer are developed in parrallel using different development teams, stubs of Service
+When application layer and domain layer are developed in parallel using different development teams, stubs of Service
        are required.
 When there is a need to create stubs, it is recommended to have interface .

 - Creation of Service class